FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-01-updating-angular-app-to-ngrx-8.md

 );
 ```

 That's it.
-No enums or summarized types anymore, its just a call to `createAction()` either with one parameter as a string describing your action or with a second parameter describing what payload the action should take.
+No enums or summarized types anymore, its a call to `createAction()` either with one parameter as a string describing your action or with a second parameter describing what payload the action should take.
 These properties are introduced with the generic `props<...>` type which takes an object holding all your payload parameters.

 As a side note: In other files I imported all the actions directly afterwards from that action file I did like: